Save time and money with the right kind of industrial tank coating

 Polyurethanes are, like epoxies, a very versatile coating, and they have the benefit of being able to be modulated so they are more or less flexible/brittle.
 They can also be solvent-free, and have faster return-to-service times than epoxy.

-USES: Water tank linings, steel tank linings, concrete tank linings, chemical tank linings
+USES: Water tank lining coating, steel tank linings, concrete tank linings, chemical tank linings

 DISADVANTAGES: Not vapour permeable (possible blistering), and very moisture sensitive when applied.